Field Note · 2025

 A Dummy's Guide to Leading Teams

-I know what you’re thinking… and the answer is yes, an apprentice has just written a blogpost on leading teams… what a d***.
-This blog post is meant to be a quick review of the processes I’ve come across that I liked, their pros and cons and how I attempted to wrangle my academy team into doing them.
+I know what you’re thinking… and the answer is yes, an apprentice has just written a blogpost on leading teams.
+This is a quick review of the processes I’ve come across that I liked, their pros and cons, and how I attempted to wrangle my academy team into doing them.
 As you can already tell, this will be an emotional journey, so buckle up. 💺

 Pull Requests 🔗